zertovitch/gwindows/readme.txt

 =====

 The GNAVI project's goal is an integrated, interactive development environment.
-That software so far unfinished.
+That software is so far unfinished.

 However, the underlying programming framework for Windows, GWindows, is fully functional and used for many years in professional, commercial,